0x1eef/ryo.rb/README.md

 #### Duck typing

 The documentation has used simple terms to describe the objects that Ryo works
 with: Hash and Array objects.
-But in reality, Ryo uses duck typing, so any object that implements `#each_pair` can be treated as a Hash object, and any object that implements `#each` can be treated as an Array object.
-Note that only [Ryo.from](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method), [Ryo::Object.from](https://0x1eef.github.io/x/ryo.rb/Ryo/Object.html#from-class_method) and [Ryo::BasicObject.from](https://0x1eef.github.io/x/ryo.rb/Ryo/BasicObject.html#from-class_method) can handle Array/#each objects.
+But that doesn't quite capture the fact that Ryo uses duck typing: any object that implements `#each_pair` is similar to a Hash, and any object that implements `#each` is similar to an Array.
+Note that only [Ryo.from](https://0x1eef.github.io/x/ryo.rb/Ryo.html#from-class_method), [Ryo::Object.from](https://0x1eef.github.io/x/ryo.rb/Ryo/Object.html#from-class_method) and [Ryo::BasicObject.from](https://0x1eef.github.io/x/ryo.rb/Ryo/BasicObject.html#from-class_method) can handle Array-like objects.

-Here's an example of how to turn your own custom object, which implements `#each_pair`, into a Ryo object:
+The following example implements `#each_pair`:

 ``` ruby
 require "ryo"